MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 ### Can I specify exclusions for EDR in block mode?

-In general, you can't set exclusions for EDR in block mode.
-However, if you get a false positive, you can submit the file for analysis at the [Microsoft Security Intelligence submission site](https://www.microsoft.com/en-us/wdsi/filesubmission).
+In you get a false positive, you can submit the file for analysis at the [Microsoft Security Intelligence submission site](https://www.microsoft.com/en-us/wdsi/filesubmission).

+You can also define an exclusion for Microsoft Defender Antivirus.
+See [Configure and validate exclusions for Microsoft Defender Antivirus scans](configure-exclusions-microsoft-defender-antivirus.md).

 ### Do I need to turn EDR in block mode on if I have Microsoft Defender Antivirus running on devices?